ccoutant/dwarf-locations/013-generalize-address-spaces.md

 In section 3.13, rename `DW_OP_xderef*` to `DW_OP_aspace_deref*` and
 note that `DW_OP_xderef*` is still available as an alias.

+Change the description of `DW_OP_aspace_deref` to

+>    `DW_OP_aspace_deref` pops top two stack entries, an address A and
+>    an address space identifier AS.
+The address A must be an integral
+>    value which represents the offset into the address space AS.
+The
+>    address space AS must be an integral type value that represents a
+>    target architecture specific address space identifier.
+A data
+>    item whose size is the size of the generic type is retrieved from
+>    the memory location L whose address space AS and whose address is
+>    A.

+Change the description of `DW_OP_aspace_deref_size` to:

+>    `DW_OP_aspace_deref_size` takes a single 1-byte unsigned integral
+>    operand that specifies the size S, in bytes, of the value to be
+>    retrieved.
+It pops the top two stack entries, an address A and an
+>    address space identifier AS.
+The address A must be an integral
+>    value which represents the offset into the address space AS.
+The
+>    address space AS must be an integral type value that represents a
+>    target architecture specific address space
+>    identifier. `DW_OP_aspace_deref_size` behaves like
+>    `DW_OP_aspace_deref` except a data item whose size is S rather
+>    than the size of a generic type is retrieved from the memory
+>    location L whose address space AS and whose address is A.

+Change the description of `DW_OP_aspace_deref_size` to:

+>    `DW_OP_aspace_deref_type` takes two operands.
+The first operand
+>    is a 1-byte unsigned integer that specifies the byte size S of
+>    the type given by the second operand.
+The second operand is an
+>    ULEB integer that represents the offset of a debugging
+>    information entry in the current compilation unit, which must be
+>    a DW_TAG_base_type entry that provides the type T of the value to
+>    be retrieved.
+The size S must be the same as the byte size of the
+>    base type represented by the type T. It pops the top two stack
+>    entries, an address A and an address space identifier AS.
+The
+>    address A must be an integral value which represents the offset
+>    into the address space AS.
+The address space AS must be an
+>    integral type value that represents a target architecture
+>    specific address space identifier. `DW_OP_aspace_deref_type`
+>    behaves like `DW_OP_aspace_deref` except a data item whose size
+>    is S rather than the size of a generic type is retrieved from the
+>    memory location L whose address space AS and whose address is A
+>    and pushed onto the stack as a value of type T.

 In Section 6.3 "Type Modifier Entries", after the paragraph starting "A modified type entry describing a pointer or reference type...", add